Skip to main content

 User and Entities Behavior Analytics (UEBA) extends the principles of traditional user behavior analytics to include all entities in an organization, such as devices, applications, and network connections.

-• Identifies unusual patterns that may indicate security threats.
+• Identifies unusual patterns across all entities.

 Software Defined Networking